sign: Hopewell Rocks

 the RV of the two RV Gypsies

-On day two at Hopewell Rocks, the two RV Gypsies marvelled that the big rock with pebble formations all over was still the same as it appeared yesterday.
+On day two at Hopewell Rocks, the two RV Gypsies marveled that the big rock with pebble formations all over was still the same as it appeared yesterday.
 After all, this rock was completely UNDER WATER at high tide during the evening.

 rocks

-On day two at Hopewell Rocks, , the two RV Gypsies walked the area behind the staircase down (remember the 96 steps at the beginning of this page) and eventually came to a very short staircase leading to a parking lot.
-At the top of this shorter staircase, they loved the pattern of the area below.
+On day two at Hopewell Rocks, , the two RV Gypsies walked the area behind the staircase down (remember the 96 steps at the beginning of this page) and they eventually came to a very short staircase leading to a parking lot.

 mud patterns